UAB to hire ex-NFL quarterback Trent Dilfer as head coach

-UAB has hired former NFL quarterback Trent Dilfer as its next head coach on the eve of his high school team's state championship game, the university's athletic director announced Wednesday.
+UAB has hired former NFL quarterback Trent Dilfer as its next head coach on the eve of his high school team’s state championship game.

 The 50-year-old Dilfer won a Super Bowl with the Baltimore Ravens in 2000 during a 14-year NFL career.
 He's making a big leap to the college ranks after leading Lipscomb Academy in Nashville, Tennessee, to three state title games in four seasons as head coach.

-That includes one scheduled for Thursday morning against Christ Presbyterian Academy, meaning Dilfer would have to hustle back to Chattanooga after his introductory news conference.
+That includes one scheduled for Thursday morning against Christ Presbyterian Academy, meaning Dilfer had to hustle back to Chattanooga after his introductory news conference.
 He takes his first college job with lofty ambitions for a program set to leave Conference USA for the American Athletic Conference starting next season.

-“Having the opportunity to lead such a quality program like UAB is one that I am beyond excited about,” Dilfer said in the school's news release.
-“The investments the university has made for UAB football aligns with my vision of taking this program to new heights as we join the American Athletic Conference and compete annually for the highest prize of playing in the College Football Playoff."
+Even he wasn’t quite sure of the move initially, before deciding to embrace the new challenge.

+“I wouldn't use the word scared.
+I was skeptical because I am a high school football coach, and I'm not ashamed of that," Dilfer said.
+"But as I started going down this process, my visionary instincts started taking over and my excitement and enthusiasm started overwhelming me.

+He's openly wanting UAB to think in terms of the seeming longshot of the College Football Playoffs, promising that “great things are coming.”
+First things first: Learning the college basics like NIL, the transfer portal and even recruiting.

+“We will learn to recruit at an elite level,” Dilfer said.
+“I'd be lying to tell you I knew how to recruit at an elite level.
+That would be crap.
+That would be a lie.
+Never done it.
+But we're about to get really good at it.”

-At the same time, Dilfer became involved in the Elite 11 quarterback camp for the top high schools prospects in the country.
+Dilfer also became involved in the Elite 11 quarterback camp for the top high schools prospects in the country.

 Lipscomb Academy, a private Christian school, is 12-0 this season and 25-1 the past two years.
 Dilfer has led Lipscomb to a 43-10 record overall.